-For Skilled Trades job postings, the specialized skills were similar from 2019 through the COVID-19 pandemic.
-Budgeting was the only addition to the top 10 requested skills during the COVID-19 pandemic, in replacement of machinery.
+For Skilled Trades job postings, the specialized skills differed from 2021 after the COVID-19 pandemic.
+Construction management, Microsoft Office and productivity tools were additions to the top 10 requested skills after the COVID-19 pandemic, in replacement of repair, HVAC, hand tools and electric work.